AviatrixSystems/Docs/HowTos/config_CheckPointVM.rst

   Option 2: download it by using this link `R80.10 <https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk119612>`_

-Secondly, install the SmartConsole and login into it
+Secondly, install the SmartConsole and login into it with the same username/password/IP Address for Gaia Portal

 |v2_CheckPoint_Gaia_Portal_SmartConsole_install|

-Last but not least, execute the function "Get Interfaces With Topology" to sync up the settings that we have configured via Gaia Portal.
+Moreover, execute the function "Get Interfaces With Topology" to sync up the settings that we have configured via Gaia Portal.

 - Click on the link "GATEWAYS&SERVERS" on the left side
 - Double click on the CheckPoint Firewall